Kägi Söhne: History

 The company was founded in 1934 as a bakery by Otto Kägi Sr. (1890-1965) in the "Zum Hecht" inn and pastry shop in Lichtensteig where he primarily produced pastries for restaurants and direct sales.
 He used his bike to deliver to customers and advertise his products.

 The start of waffle production in the 1940s resulted in the gradual expansion of the company and the switch from manual to machine operation.

 In 1950, Kägi acquired a larger factory building to meet growing demand.
 The following year, Kägi became an open trading company, with the three Kägi sons Otto Jr., Eugen and Alfred at the helm.
 In 1952, Kägi started coating his wafers with chocolate.
 Production has taken place since 1954 in a new building in Lichtensteig at the current location.
 In 1956, wafers were exported abroad for the first time.
 Since 1958, the year the product Kägi fret was launched, a significant part of the turnover has been attributable to exports.

 In 1960, he started his production of chocolate from raw cocoa beans.
 After he died in 1965, the sons of Otto Kägi took over the company.

 In 1950, the number of employees was ten, in 1960 there were 120 (excluding seasonal workers).
 The company was family-owned until 1996.
 It was then sold to the consumer goods group and kiosk operator Valora.
 Five years later the company was expanded.
 In 2008, Kägi was transferred to the investment company Argos Soditic.
 In 2010, the company was sold to the Swiss investment company WM15 Holding, which is part of Burger Söhne Holding.
 As of 2021, the company has 140 employees, and the total number of all product variations was put at 300.
-The company is located in the Toggenburg region, where is found the Churfirsten range, used as the corporate logo.
+The company is located in the Toggenburg region, where the Churfirsten range is found, used as the corporate logo.